Import external data from a complex web site into Excel

 You can find more details on working with external data sources in the Get external data from a Web page article on the Microsoft Office web site.

+Data Toolbar works with Chrome, Firefox and Internet Explorer.
 Start with Data Toolbar Free Edition.
 The free version has the same functionality as the full version but its output is limited to 100 rows.
-There is no expiration date.
-Paid version is only $24.
+There is no expiration date or any other limitations.
+Full feature version is only $24.